 Ya-chu Kang: 3 September – 3 December 2018

-CFCCA’s current artist in residence Ya-chu Kang, joins us from Taipei Artist Village, Taiwan.
+CFCCA’s artist in residence Ya-chu Kang, joined us from Taipei Artist Village, Taiwan.
 Her work explores issues of identity and the relationships that humans have with natural and social environments.
 Her research inspires a prolific and beautiful responses in the form of site-specific installation, mix-media sculpture, land art, photography and more.

 Often inspired by local textiles and associated patterns, motifs and found object, Kang uses travel and research to find links between textiles, industry, local history and contemporary culture.
 Her artistic process includes embracing accidents, mutations, and deterioration of surface and detail with time, accepting nature will have its way, especially working with unstable mediums such as sun, salt, dust and water.

 Kang has exhibited internationally since 2006, in Japan, Europe, North America and South Asia, and has researched textile culture in Japan, Peru, Thailand, and India.
 Her publications include Textile Map, Volumes 1 and 2.
 She also engages in fabric art education.
 She just finished her residency project in Guimaraes that is part of the Contextile 2018- Textile of Contemporary Art Biennial in Portugal.
 (The exhibition is still on until 20 Oct 2019.)